rajsirohi23/Health-Assistant/README.md

-Health-Assistant🧑🏼‍⚕️
+# Health-Assistant🧑🏼‍⚕️
 A smart health assistant web application

 # Project Overview
 Health-Assistant is a web-based application built to assist users in monitoring health parameters, predicting health risk factors, and providing recommendations.
-Using a backend machine-learning model and an interactive UI, the application aims to make health monitoring accessible and intuitive.
+Using a backend machine-learning model and an interactive, the application aims to make health monitoring accessible and intuitive.

 # Features